Heroh396/Haro/README.md

 ========

 + Communicate: greeting, warning
-+ Get the email
++ Notification new email
 	+ Install unity-mail to use
 + Learning English
-	+ Edit file job/voc.txt to add new vocabulary
+	+ Edit file voc.txt to add new vocabulary

 Next feature